Prince Cedza Dlamini

-Prince Cedza Dlamini of Swaziland, otherwise known as Prince Cedza (born 1976), grandson of King Sobhuza II of Swaziland and step-grandson of Nelson Mandela, is a humanitarian, youth activist, spokesman for the United Nations' Millennium Development Goals, and the founder of the Ubuntu Institute for Young Social Entrepreneurs.
+Prince Cedza Dlamini of Eswatini (formerly Swaziland), otherwise known as Prince Cedza (born 24 February 1976), grandson of King Sobhuza II of Swaziland and step-grandson of Nelson Mandela, is a humanitarian, youth activist, spokesman for the United Nations' Millennium Development Goals, and the founder of the Ubuntu Institute for Young Social Entrepreneurs.
 His work promotes future international cooperation by initiating and supporting global networks of young leaders through which they can work collectively to address such current world problems as HIV/AIDS, poverty, hunger and illiteracy.
 Prince Cedza also advocates stronger ties between the United States and South Africa, occupying a seat as a director on the board of the South African Chamber of Commerce in America.

 Family and background

 Prince Cedza is the third son of eight children born to HRH Prince Thumbumuzi Dlamini of Swaziland, MBA, born 1950, a son of the late King Sobhuza II and an elder brother of the reigning king of Swaziland, Mswati III.
 His father married Zenani Mandela, born 1959, the eldest daughter of Nelson and his (second) former wife, Winnie Mandela.
 His father and step-mother are joint proprietors of a business, Mandela, Dlamini and Associates (MDA).
 His father's master's degree was earned at Boston University, and Prince Cedza also studied in Boston.

 Prince Cedza is, by birthright and lineage, a royal prince of the dynasty which rules the kingdom of Swaziland, the House of Dlamini.
 The Dlaminis are Christian and, in Swaziland, practice traditional polygamy, so that the royal family has hundreds of members, many of whom are actively involved in government, civil service, diplomacy, or industry in Swaziland, but many of whom live outside of their native realm.
 Because of the size of the family, only the king inherits substantial wealth or receives a civil list; other family members usually work for a living.

 Nonetheless, Prince Cedza is legally eligible to inherit the crown of Swaziland, although his accession is a remote likelihood.
 Moreover, the Dlaminis continue to practice royal intermarriage with other African dynasties, particularly with the houses of Traditional Leadership and Paramount Chieftainships in South Africa: Cedza's adoptive maternal family, the Mandelas of the royal Madiba clan, descend in the direct, legitimate male line from the Paramount Chiefs of the Thembu people, a dignity still held by that tribe's sovereign, Buyelekhaya Zwelinbanzi Dalindyebo.
 Cedza's aunt, Mantfombi, a sister of his father's, was the Great Wife of Goodwill Zwelithini, the late king of KwaZulu-Natal in South Africa.
+His paternal half-brother is the medical practitioner and businessman Prince Zinhle Dlamini.

 Prince Cedza acknowledges when speaking publicly to student audiences that he went through a self-indulgent phase as a youth, before realizing that he was squandering his heritage and his future.
 He resolved to resume his education, and earned his bachelor's degree in International Relations from Tufts University in Boston in 2005.